NJ Drug possession Lawyers

 Drug Court is one of the best programs ever created in New Jersey.

 Once you get a Criminal record in NJ, you will be cut off from countless opportunities.
-For example:

 - Drug possession charges tell employers that you cannot be trusted.